hugmatj/fedora-ultimate-setup-script/README.md

 # Fedora and Centos Ultimate Setup Scripts v5 (May 2020)

 **Welcome to your new ultimate desktop!** You can now choose between long term support with Centos and cutting edge features with Fedora.
-These scripts re-create the same set of applications and settings across both distributions.
+Run these scripts after a fresh install of your favorite OS.
+You can re-create the same set of applications and settings across both distributions.
 Enjoy:

 ### Browsers